persalys/persalys/python/doc/examples/examples.rst

 The interaction between the variables are mentioned below of the table.
 It is the sum of second order indices.
 It can be visualize on the graphic by the distances between the first order indices and the total order indices.

+The warnings inform the user that a total order index is smaller than the first order index.
+When increasing the sample size, these warnings disappear.

+To perform the following analyses use again a Gaussian copula.

 5-1 SRC indices
 '''''''''''''''